Home Compare CPR.MI vs RIO.L

 Stability

-On stability, the gap still runs the same way: Rio Tinto Group sits near the top of the group, while Davide Campari-Milano N.V. remains in the weaker half.
+On stability, Rio Tinto Group is positioned higher in the group, while Davide Campari-Milano N.V. is closer to the middle.

 Profitability — Dominant Gap